 Can I sit down as a flagger?

-No. According to the Manual on Uniform Traffic Control Devices 2009 Edition, Section 6E.07 Flagger Procedures Guidance directs flaggers to stand.
-Additionally, flaggers must be prepared to get out of the way quickly in an emergency situation including potential out of control vehicles.
+No. The Manual on Uniform Traffic Control Devices 2009 Edition, Section 6E.07 Flagger Procedures directs flaggers to stand.
+Additionally, flaggers must be prepared to get out of the way quickly in an emergency station, including potential out-of-control vehicles.

 Can I use hand signals instead of a flag or Stop/Slow paddle for flagging?

-No. According to the Manual on Uniform Traffic Control Devices 2009 Edition, Section 6E.07 Flagger Procedures states that the use of hand movements alone without a paddle, flag, flag, Automated Flagger Assistance Device (AFAD) to control road users approaching a Temporary Traffic Control (TTC) zone is prohibited except for law enforcement or emergency responders.
+No. The Manual on Uniform Traffic Control Devices 2009 Edition, Section 6E.07 Flagger Procedures states that the use of hand movements alone without a paddle, flag, or Automated Flagger Assistance Device (AFAD) to control road users approaching a Temporary Traffic Control (TTC) zone is prohibited except for law enforcement or emergency responders.

 What are the job qualifications to be a Flagger?

-- Ability to understand and apply safe traffic control practices, sometimes in stressful or emergency situations
+- ability to understand and apply safe traffic control practices, sometimes in stressful or emergency situations; and